built-on-openfin/workspace-starter/how-to/support-context-and-intents/README.md

 npm run build
 ```

+8. If you wish to test Cloud Interop so that you can launch the two platforms and see them communicating via the cloud then please contact your OpenFin sales account manager to get your connection information.
+Once you have that you can update the cloudInteropProvider settings in the [manifest](public/manifest.fin.json) and/or [second.manifest.fin.json](public/second.manifest.fin.json).
+Once enabled you will be able to share context across user channels between platforms regardless of whether they are running on the same machine or not.

 ## How it works

 The Server in this example provides two sets of content over HTTP GET.